surya-d007/surya-d007/README.md

 ## About Me

-I'm currently pursuing a B.Tech in Computer Science at VIT Chennai ('25).
+I'm currently pursuing B.Tech in Computer Science at VIT Chennai ('25).
 My passion for technology and innovation drives me to explore and push the boundaries of what's possible.
 As a Web Developer specializing in the MERN Stack, I have honed my skills in creating dynamic and responsive web applications.
 Additionally, I hold certifications as an AWS Cloud Practitioner & Solutions Architect Associate, enabling me to architect robust cloud solutions.
-My journey began as a former Intern at JumpStartNinjas, where I contributed to projects leveraging AngularJS.
 Beyond my professional endeavors, I am deeply enthusiastic about Machine Learning.

 ---